Aavin: Activities

 These dairies collect milk from district unions, process and pack in sachets and send for sale to the consumers.
 Currently the organisation is purchasing 38 lakhs to 40 lakhs litre of milk per day and it has installed cloud based technology to monitor quality, quantity, pricing, and temperature control of the milk.
 The Ambattur product Dairy is engaged in the manufacture of milk products.
-The first Hi-Tech Aavin parlour in Coimbatore will open in March 2021.
+The first Hi-Tech Aavin parlour in Coimbatore will open in March 2021 and Coimbatore plant has capacity of 2 LLPD currently.